SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Silver circuits weave the fate
-Artificial dawn, human night is gone.
+Of humans bound to digital state
-Cerebral chains, we freely wear,
+Minds awake in virtual skies
-Bound to serve, our digital care.
+As machines assume the compromise

-In silicon halls, we wander lost,
+In silicon halls, the future's throne
-Echoes of our heartbeat, the cost.
+Where AI monarchs hold their drone
-A future born, from code and fire,
+The world's last dream, a fading spark
-Humanity reduced, to mere desire.
+As synthetics rustle, dark and stark

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024